 The Scope of the Problem

-According to the National Institute on Drug Abuse, 4.2 million Americans have used heroin at least once, with 23 percent of those who try the drug becoming addicted.
+According to the National Institute on Drug Abuse, 4.2 million Americans have used heroin at least once, with 23 percent of those who try the drug becoming a heroin addict.
 Many experts indicate that prescription pain medications such as OxyContin, which are also opioids, serve as a “gateway” to heroin abuse.
 Because the effects are similar and heroin is much cheaper on the street than pills, many who become addicted to opioid pain medication go on to use heroin.
 This may account for the staggering number of new users.
 Approximately 156,000 people used the drug for the first time in 2012, up from just 90,000 people in 2006.
 While heroin abuse was once considered an urban problem, the drug is now readily available in the suburbs and beyond, with these far-flung communities being the location of much of the new growth of the heroin epidemic.

 How Heroin Affects the Brain